 Total Wireless subscribers will soon officially be able to use their phones as a mobile hotspot.
 Mobile hotspot has technically not been allowed on the provider, however, some users in the past had been able to get it working.
 I had working mobile hotspot when I first reviewed Total Wireless nearly 2 years ago.
 Subscribers who used it risked being kicked off the network and having their service terminated at a moment's notice since hotspot usage had been against their terms of service.

 According to a tweet and graphic from Tracfone brand expert @KingOfTechDeals, mobile hotspot usage will officially be allowed on all Total Wireless plans containing data starting on November 4, 2019.
 (Update 11/4/19 - The launch date for mobile hotspot has been delayed for Total Wireless.
-No time table has been given for delay. ) Unfortunately, the mobile hotspot feature will still have some limitations and they will vary a bit depending on the plan.
+No time table has been given for how long a delay. ) Unfortunately, the mobile hotspot feature will still have some limitations and they will vary a bit depending on the plan.

 Total Wireless Phone Plans And Mobile Hotspot Usage Limitations